Cloud Security Strategy

 Pro tip

-Key metrics include active usage of your security platform across all teams, reducing the time it takes to detect and respond to risk, increasing the adoption of security best practices, and reducing downtime associated with unexpected security issues.
+Key success metrics include active security platform usage across all teams, faster detection and response speeds, increased adoption of security best practices, and reduced downtime from security incidents.

 Phase 4.
 Build securely by design